2-Minute Mentor: Critical Thinking

 Then select the top three items on your list in decreasing order of their probable importance, and justify your selection.

 2. Explain unexpected results.
 In Part (a) of this problem, you calculated that the cantilever support should fail when the applied load reaches 5.5x104 N. Suppose a test is run and the support fails at a load of only 2.1x104 N. List at least 10 possible reasons, including three or more that involve assumptions made in the calculation.
-List the top three reasons on your list in decreasing order of their likelihood, and justify your selection.
+Number the top three reasons on your list in decreasing order of their likelihood, and justify your selection.

 4. Select from among alternatives.
-Following are (two strategies for solving the given problem, four alternative process or product designs, four possible explanations of given observations or experimental data).
+Following are (two strategies for solving a given problem, four alternative process or product designs, four possible explanations of given observations or experimental data).
 Select the best one and justify your choice.

 5. Analyze.
 Assign a complex open-ended problem, with the first task being to determine whether enough information is available to get a solution, and if it isn't, to figure out what more is needed and how to find it.
 Another analysis problem involves an ethical dilemma.
 The following scenario describes the case of (an employee who learns about an illegal activity that involved his supervisor; a graduate student who discovers that her research advisor altered experimental data).
 List and discuss possible courses of action and make and justify a recommendation.